BDNYC/UltracoolTypingKit/README.md

 ### 1. Running the Program
-On running, this initial window will pop up:
+On running, this initial window will pop up, after about 10 seconds:
 <img src="https://raw.githubusercontent.com/elliesch/UltracoolTypingKit/master/opengrid.png" width="750">

 Your input spectra will be shown in black, over the Cruz et al. (2017) J-H-K band templates shown in red.